 Security flaws, exposure to cyber attacks, and advertisement – the price of using the Big Four Browsers.
-As we already mentioned in our previous piece about what Google knows about you, the latter also collects your data.
+As we’ve already mentioned in our previous piece about what Google knows about you, the latter also collects your data.
 It’s high time we said Goodbye Google!
-That’s why our team prepares for you top 10 best (secure) alternatives to Google products.
+That’s why our team has prepared for you top 10 best (secure) alternatives to Google products.

 Private Browser: alternative browser with enhanced security